aramosg/School_District_Analysis/README.md

 # Unit Challenge

 ## Overview of the school district analysis
-We have being asked to perform data analysis on a given data set, containing data from different school.
+We have being asked to perform a data analysis on a given data set, containing data from different schools.
 The main purpose of analyzing this data is to detect trends in school performance.
-The analysis we deliver well support the School Board in making decisions about budget and priorities.
+The analysis we will be delivering will support the School Board in making decisions about budget and priorities.

 After delivering the initial analysis, we have been informed about the suspicion of academic dishonesty, specifically for the 9th grade in the Thomas High School scores.
 We will be removing these grades and do the analysis again.
 We will discover how these changes affect the results of the analysis.